Poster Pop — The Art of Poster Artists on Pop Merchandise

 In January of 2025, Poster Pop made the decision to stop production of all the stickers, t-shirts and other merchandise.

 We did a series of emails announcing the sell off.
 We shipped more orders, to our appreciative fans more than we had done since our hey day in the mid 2000’s.
+The best part of the sell off was hearing the praise and love from our fans!

 New Poster Pop Website and Blog Posts